OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Owlbear.md

 ------

-- **Bear hug:** If a victim is hit by both paws in the same round, the owl bear hugs for an extra 2d8 automatic damage.
+- **Bear hug:** If both paws hit a victim in the same round, the owl bear hugs for an extra 2d8 automatic damage.